Italian ambassador among 3 killed in attack on Congo convoy - WTMJ

 The WFP said the attack occurred on a road that had been cleared previously for travel without security escorts, and it was seeking more information from local officials on the attack.
 Eastern Congo is home to myriad rebel groups all vying for control of the mineral-rich Central African nation that is the size of Western Europe.

-The attack, a few kilometers north of Goma, was right next to Virunga National Park.
+The attack, about 25 kilometers north of Goma, was right next to Virunga National Park.
 North Kivu Gov. Carly Nzanzu Kasivita said the U.N. vehicles were hijacked by the attackers and taken into the bush.
 The Congolese army and park guards for Virunga National Park came to help those who had been attacked, he said.

 “There was an exchange of fire.
-The attackers fired at the bodyguard and the ambassador,” the governor said, adding that the ambassador later died from his wounds.
+The attackers fired at the bodyguard and the ambassador,” the governor said.

+Attanasio was shot in the abdomen, according to a statement by Congo’s Interior Ministry.
+He was then transported to the U.N.
+Mission in Congo hospital where he died from his wounds, the ministry said.

+Without citing sources, Italian state TV on Monday night said the convoy apparently was the target of a kidnapping attempt with the aim of securing ransom money.

 Attanasio, a 43-year-old career diplomat, left behind a wife and three young children.